Sparkling Wonder: Unveiling the Enigmatic Beauty of Natural Diamonds

 • Diamonds often have a brilliant sparkle due to their high refractive index.

-• They have a structure with well-defined facets, which contribute to their unique beauty and brilliance.
+• They have a crystal structure with well-defined facets, which contribute to their unique beauty and brilliance.

 • Diamonds can have different shapes, such as round, princess, emerald, marquise, pear, or oval.